top of page

 It is the reason we exist.

 We were fitting ski boots before the word became fashionable.
+We were questioning old ideas before they became normal.
+We were laughed at before the market caught up.

 Now everyone talks about bootfitting.